Home > Agriculture > Hydraulic Hose Fittings: Four Things to Consider

 You will get efficient and thoughtful service from HT-HYDRAULICS.

 Stainless 316 two-piece hose fittings are the best selection to ensure corrosion resistance and long service life, especially in chemical and offshore applications.
-In these critical applications where 316 stainless is used, the end user may require the hose fitting manufacturer provide material traceability.
+In these critical applications where 316 stainless is used, the end user may require the hose fitting manufacturer to provide material traceability.

 Ultimate Guide to Hydraulic Hose Fittings